Construction and Accuracy of Electronic Continuum Models of Incommensurate Bilayer 2D Materials: Tight-Binding Model

-where $B_r(0)$ is a ball in $\RR^2$ of radius $r$ centered at $0$, and set addition is defined as $U+V =\{u+v : u \in U, \; v \in V\}$.
-The set $\Omega_r^*(q,A)$ will generally be infinite.
-We are interested in the case where $\Omega_r^*$ decomposes into finite subsets such that the distance between subsets grows at a rate proportional to the inverse twist angle.
-This occurs in the case of narrow energy regions centered at the Dirac energy in graphene.
-In this case, for sufficiently small $r > 0$, the degree of freedom space decomposes into finite subsets, each corresponding to momenta near either the $K$ or $K'$ Dirac points.
+Here we are interested in the case of narrow energy regions centered at the Dirac energy in graphene, and small twist angles.
+In this case, for sufficiently small $r > 0$, $\Omega_r^*$ decomposes into finite subsets centered at the $K$ or $K'$ Dirac points, such that the distance between these subsets and their ``replicas'' arising from the modular arithmetic is proportional to inverse twist angle.
+This happens because, whenever $G$ is a reciprocal lattice vector of one layer, the value of $G$ modulo the other layer's reciprocal lattice has length proportional to $\theta$.
 In order to pick out the region containing the starting momentum $q$, we define the map $I:\B(\Omega^*)\to\B(\Omega^*)$ as the operation that maps a subset of $\Omega^*$ to its isolated degrees of freedom containing the site $0\sigma$ for any $\sigma$, where $\B(\Omega^*)$ is the collection of subsets of $\Omega^*$.